 Automotive Suspension Swing Arm Multi-Process Generative Study

-• 28% mass reduction versus the legacy forged steel swing arm
+• 40% mass reduction across both variants versus the legacy over-designed baseline

 Interested in reading the full case study?